-Instructions: How to fill out the annulment decree for default
+Instructions: How to fill out the annulment decree for default or trial

-I. General Information
+I. GENERAL INFORMATION

 What the Decree Means to You.
 The Decree is the Court Order that legally ends your marriage.
 The Decree, once the judge or commissioner has signed it, is important because it determines the rights and responsibilities of both you and your ex-spouse.
 If either party disobeys what the Decree orders, then the other party may ask the Court for help.
 The Decree is a very important document.
+Once it is signed by the judge, your rights and responsibilities are affected forever.